cecid/hermes-docs/docs/source/application.rst

 The Service of the Send Partnership in the Hermes of company A should be the endpoint URL for receiving incoming ebMS messages or acknowledgements.
 Therefore, the Service should be http://1.1.1.1:8080/corvus/httpd/ebms/inbound.
 The messages sent by this Send Partnership will contain this Service value in the header, so the receiver Hermes will know where the acknowledgement should be sent to.

-The Receive Partnership’s CPA ID, Service and Action form a filtering criterion for the incoming messages.
+The Receive Partnership's CPA ID, Service and Action form a filtering criterion for the incoming messages.
 Therefore, these values in the Receive Partnership in the receiving Hermes should be always the same as the Send Partnership in the sending Hermes.

 In the above scenario, we assume that company B will reply a business message after it has receives a message.
 So, the Hermes in company B also has a Send Partnership and the Hermes in company A has a Receive Partnership.